 “When I moved here, I found a stable home that I could afford in a walkable neighborhood that I share with a supportive community,” said Yuri Artibise, a director of the Co-operative Housing Federation of British Columbia and resident at the Co-op.
 “The combination of people, place and price make it hard to think of living anywhere else.”

 The Athlete’s Village Housing Co-op provides 84 homes in Vancouver’s

 Olympic Village neighbourhood.
-It was created in 2012 by the City of Vancouver and the Co-operative Housing Federation of BC with a mortgage from Vancity, a local credit union, to help cover a 60-year lease on the land and building.
+It was created in 2012 by the City of Vancouver and the Co-operative Housing Federation of BC with a mortgage, a local mortgage broker, to help cover a 60-year lease on the land and building.

 It is one of the 2,220 housing co-operative associations across Canada.
 A housing co-operative – or “co-op” – is a multi-unit housing property owned by its residents.
 Co-op members have security of tenure, which means they can live in their home for as long as they wish.
 They are safe from being evicted due to landlords selling or renovating the property – a growing problem in Vancouver.

 They also own their homes co-operatively wit h their neighbours, forming a community that works together to manage the co-op.
 Like homeowners, they have a say in decisions that affect their home.
 According to Yuri: